devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ///[Wisdom.id] is only unique in the scope of its [Wisdom.type]. class Wisdom {...}
 ```
-_Code Snippet 44: Tripple-Dash Block comment (3 lines)_
+_Code Snippet 44: Triple-Dash block comment (3 lines)_

 Wether you agree with that reasoning or not.
-You should definitely use them, because they can be used to auto generate a documentaion for your project with the Dartdoc tool [[@dartteamDartdocTool2019]](https://github.com/dart-lang/dartdoc) and they are shown as tooltips in your IDE:
+You should definitely use them, because they can be used to auto generate a documentation for your project with the Dartdoc tool [[@dartteamDartdocTool2019]](https://github.com/dart-lang/dartdoc) and they are shown as tooltips in your IDE:

 ![Wisdom Tool Tip](https://github.com/Fasust/flutter-guide/wiki//images/wisdom-tool-tip.png)

-_Figure 26: Wisgen Wisdom Tool Tip [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_
+_Figure 26: Wisgen wisdom tool tip [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 So in short: Use `//` for inline comments, or to explain some specific code within a function.
 Use `///` to document the top level behavior of classes, variables, and function.
 Some additional things to note about Doc Comments in Dart are [[@dartteamEffectiveDart2019]](https://dart.dev/guides/language/effective-dart):

 - They should always start with a one sentence description of what the commented thing **dose**.
-Preferably starting with a present tense, verbs in third person like _Supplies_, _Holds_, _Models_.
+Preferably starting with a present tense, verbs in third person like _supplies_, _holds_ or _models_.
 - That initial line should be followed by one empty line to make it stand out.
 - Highlight relevant classes, functions or members by surrounding them with _\[...\]_.
   - They will be linked in the auto-generated docs
-- Markdown [[@gruberMarkdown2004]](https://daringfireball.net/projects/markdown/) is supported for tripple-dash comments, so consider adding code snippets as examples.
+- Markdown [[@gruberMarkdown2004]](https://daringfireball.net/projects/markdown/) is supported for triple-dash comments, so consider adding code snippets as examples.
 - Don't document information that is already obvious by class name and parameter:

 ```dart